KenavR/SS.Challenges.RaceCondition/README.md

-# Race Condition Callenge (Group 3)
+# Race Condition Challenge (Group 3)
-by Günter Arzberger, Thomas Leber and Rene Vanek
+by Gï¿½nter Arzberger, Thomas Leber and Rene Vanek

 ## Challenge Description
-A race condition occurs in a program when the behavior depends on the relative timing of events, such as the order of thread execution.
+A race condition occurs in a program when the behavior depends on the relative timigit ng of events, such as the order of thread execution.
 This challenge focuses on creating a simple scenario where a race condition can occur.